mattermost/docs/source/preferences/manage-your-mentions-keywords-notifications.rst

 .. include:: ../_static/badges/ent-pro-only.rst
   :start-after: :nosearch:

-From Mattermost v9.3, Mattermost Enterprise and Professional customers interested calling attention to specific topics of interest across channels, at a glance, can do so without triggering notifications in a Mattermost client.
+From Mattermost v9.3, Mattermost Enterprise and Professional customers interested calling attention to specific topics of interest across channels can do so without sending notifications to a Mattermost client.

 Using a web browser or the desktop app, you can passively track key terms by specifying single or multiple words to be highlighted in all channels you're a member of.
 Keywords and phrases are automatically highlighted using a color based on your :doc:`Mattermost theme </preferences/customize-your-theme>`.